-Voni is an Israeli/Canadian citizen with more than 6 years’ experience in international development and non-profit organizational development.
+Voni is an Israeli/Canadian citizen with more than 6 years’ experience in disaster response, international development, and non-profit management.

 Born in Israel to Canadian parents, most of Voni’s early life was spent in France.
 After receiving an International Baccalaureat in 2004, he joined McGill University in Canada and majored in Biology.
 Upon hearing about Tevel b'Tzedek's volunteer program, he decided to go to Nepal for what was supposed to be a semester sabbatical.
 However, 4 months turned into 4 years, and Voni became the Administration & Logistics Manager of Tevel b’Tzedek Community Development program in Nepal.
 In addition, he also was a key part of the executive planning team, and served as a Project Coordinator.
 As IsraAID’s Program Director, Voni’s responsibilities include coordinating all projects, acting as Chief Financial Officer (CFO), grant writer for all projects, website editing, and general administration.
 Voni currently lives in the center of Tel Aviv.

 South Sudan Country Director

 Originally from France, Ophelie has worked and studied in the fields of international peace-building and development in several countries over the past 8 years.